sequelize/sequelize/docs/migrations.md

 - `seeders`, contains all seed files

 #### Configuration
 Before continuing further we will need to tell CLI how to connect to database.
-To do that lets open default config file `config/config.json`.
+To do that let's open default config file `config/config.json`.
 It looks something like this

 ```json
 {